Really-SORRY/Modelling-Movies/README.md

 ## MODELLING

-I have created my model using 2 regression algortithms. one is 'Stepwise Regression' and the other being 'LASSO Regression'.
+I have created my model using 2 regression algortithms.
+One is 'Stepwise Regression' and the other being 'LASSO Regression'.
+I have broken down this Modleling process into 2 parts.
+First I have created my model using Stepwise Regression, and then moved onto LASSO.

+### Stepwise Regreesion
+***

 Before proceeding to predict the **IMDB** rating of movies, I had to decide which variables to appoint as `Independent/Explanatory Variables` for the model.
 I could not include all 32 variables, because most of them were irrelevant and I had already concluded through **EDA**, the probable variables that could have had an impact on the `Dependent Variable`.
 The real question was, **Were there anymore principal variables ?**.
 Actually, there were 2 possible variables that someone might include to get a better model (Well, to be honest I would never know unless I create the model, but was a good hunch).
 They were, `title_type` and `mpaa_rating`.

 Finally all my variables (`Dependent` and `Independent`) were: